Categorised in: People / Partners

 Oskars RedbergsJune 4, 2016 9:15 am

-Oskars Redbergs is an architect, education innovator and curator.
-His main research focus is on the transformation of urban landscape of post-socialist/ post-colonial cities.
+Oskars Redbergs (Dr.-Ing.(Brandenburg TU, Magna Cum Laude), M.A.
+Arch.
+(Städelschule), Mg.
+Arch.
+(Riga TU)) is an urban planner, architect, education innovator and curator.
+His main research focus is on the transformation of urban landscape of post-socialist/ post-democratic cities.
 He considers himself to be from at least 3 cities – Riga, Copenhagen, Frankfurt am Main, where he have lived, studied and worked for a quite considerable time.
-He studied Architecture and Urban planning at Riga Technical University, The Royal Danish Academy of Fine Arts – School of Architecture, Danish Institute for Study Abroad (DIS) and graduated from the Staatliche Hochschule der bildenden Künste (Staedelschule) of Frankfurt/M Architecture Class in 2003.
+He studied Architecture and Urban planning at Riga Technical University, The Royal Danish Academy of Fine Arts – School of Architecture, Danish Institute for Study Abroad (DIS) and graduated from the Staatliche Hochschule der bildenden Künste (Staedelschule) of Frankfurt am Main Architecture Class (SAC) in 2003.

 In 2009 he completed the Creative Leaders Cultural Management programme organized by the Swedish Institute in Stockholm.
 Since then he have been closely collaborating with the Swedish Institute and Art and Architecture center Färgfabriken for various international multidisciplinary collaboration projects focusing on cities with complex social, political and economic contexts such as Mostar, Kaliningrad, Kiev, Riga and Stockholm.